Early Entrance to Kindergarten

 Children meeting the early entrance standards will be recommended for a six-week trial period in kindergarten beginning at the start of the following school year.
 Learn more about Early Entrance to Kindergarten by reading Procedure 3110P.

-We are accepted Early Entrance to Kindergarten applications between Feb.
-1, 2018 and March 30, 2018.
 If you were unable to attend the recommended Parent Information Night on Thursday January 25th, 2018, please review our Power Point slides and flyer to help you make a decision on whether or not to proceed with the early entrance testing.
 Please use the checklist to submit a complete application packet.

 Frequently Asked Questions